DogWav3/Lucario_libretro_Miyoo_icons/README.md

 #
 # Now your Retroarch menu should display the new icons.
 ## if not check if you updated to the latest Miyoo firmware
-## and installed the Onion sd files correctly
+## and installed the latest version of Onion on your sd card correctly